Dr. Michael D. Redwood

 MB BChir (2006) DRCOG (2010) DFSRH (2011) MRCGP (2014)

 Dr Frame qualified from St John’s College, University of Cambridge in 2006, and completed her hospital training posts in Addenbrooke’s and Hinchingbrooke Hospitals.
 She subsequently completed her general practice training in and around Cambridge, spending her final registrar rotation here at Bourn.
-Dr Frame has joined the surgery as a part-time salaried doctor.
+Dr Frame was initially a salaried doctor but has now joined as a partner.
 Dr Frame’s main areas of interest are General Medicine and Women’s Health.

 Bourn Surgery is a training practice, involved in training GP Registrars.
 A GP Registrar is a fully qualified doctor who has already graduated from medical school and completed their first few years as a junior doctor in hospital medicine.
 Doctors can then chose to specialise as a General Practitioner (GP), and have to undertake a further three years of training in order to qualify as a GP.
 A doctor who is part of this training scheme is known as a GP Registrar.
 During this three-year training period, GP Registrars undertake training in both hospitals and several GP practices.
 While with us, GP Registrars see patients on their own, but have the support of the GPs in the practice when needed.
 A GP Registrar has to complete their three years of training and pass further exams before being able to work as a GP.

-Our current GP Registrars are Dr Katherine Woods and Dr Hannah Irvine.
+Our current GP Registrars are Dr Katherine Woods and Dr Sophie Reiter.
 Depending on the stage of training they are at, GP Registrars stay with us for varying lengths of time, with some placements being as short as six months, before they move on to their next training post.

 The Practice Manager is responsible for the smooth running of the practice.
 Please contact her either personally or by letter if you have any complaints, problems or suggestions (or compliments!).